Success Tweet: Everyone is afraid sometime. Self-confident people face their fears and act. Look your fears in the eye and do something.

 When you find yourself procrastinating, figure out what scares you about the situation.
 Is it fear of failure?
 Is it fear of success?
 Is it fear of rejection?
 Is it fear of being embarrassed?
 Is it fear of the unknown?

-Once you’ve figured out why you are afraid, do three things; admit your fear to yourself, embrace your fear, take action.
+Now you know what the most common fears holding you back and, once you’ve figured out why you are afraid, do three things; admit your fear to yourself, embrace your fear, take action.
 Action is the antidote to fear.